-Dr. John J. Rivera Acting Program Coordinator Assistant Professor SBPA Bldg.
-Room 138 Tel: 735-2501/2520 Fax: 734-5362 Email: jr@uguam.uog.edu
+Dr. John J. Rivera Assistant Professor and Program Chair SBPA Bldg.
+Room 138 Tel: 735-2501/2520 Fax.
+734-5362 Email: jrivera@triton.uog.edu

 The Office of the School of Business and Public Administration is located in the second floor of the Jesus S. & Eugenia A. Leon Guerrero School of Business and Public Administration Building.
 Correspondence with the School of Business and Public Administration can be directed to: